cemvarol/Upload-N-Create/README.md

     |Migrated | Enabled |**Online**|

 2. Copy the **DNS Name** and visit that URL on a new tab on your browser
-3. Ensure that the page welcomes you with the current date as you have seen on Exercise 2, Task 2
+3. Ensure that the page welcomes you with the content as you have seen on Exercise 2, Task 2